Coconut Water Benefits for Runners

-Since individual electrolyte and hydration levels vary so much from person to person, it makes sense to choose your rehydration strategy to suit your body, mass, weight, and activity level.
+Since individual electrolyte and hydration levels vary so much from person to person, it makes sense to choose your re-hydration strategy to suit your body, mass, weight, and activity level.

-Most of us get enough sodium from our food.
+Furthermore, most of us get enough sodium from our food.

 So, unless you are doing intense workouts of over one hour in very hot or humid conditions, plain water will likely be sufficient.